ARTS-Laboratory/LabVIEW-LSTM/README.md

 ## Frequently Asked Questions (FAQ) for the LSTM LabVIEW Model

-#### 1. What does this LSTM implementation do in LabVIEW?
+#### 1. What does this library do?
-The implementation produces a Virtual Instrument (VI) that computes one timestep of a Long Short-Term Memory (LSTM) network.
-The input is processed, and the output is passed through shift registers, which store and update the state vectors at each timestep.
-The output is a vector, with each element bounded between 0 and 1.
+The package allows for pre-trained LSTM models to be deployed to a LabVIEW environment for inference.
+A VI is created to compute one timestep of an LSTM network.
+This allows inputs to be processed, and outputs created in a real-time framework where data can be accessed after every timestep.

 #### 2. How do I input my data into the LSTM model?
-If your data is stored in an Excel file, where each row represents a timestep, you will need to loop through each row.
-For each timestep, extract the input data from that row and transform it into a vector that can be processed by the LSTM VI.
-You can use a LabVIEW for-loop to iterate through the rows of data.
+Data is processed per timestep (not all at once).
+Within a loop, extract the input data and transform it into a vector that can be processed by the LSTM VI.
+If data is given in an Excel or CSV file, you can use a for-loop to iterate through the rows of data.

 #### 3. What does the output of the LSTM model look like?
-The output is a vector of values, typically bounded between 0 and 1.
+At each timestep, the output is a vector of values bounded between 0 and 1.
+The library also contains an implementation of a dense layer, which is commonly used to aggegate an LSTM output to a single value.
 Depending on your application, you can transform this vector into a double or an array of doubles for further analysis or decision-making.

 #### 4. How are the weights of the LSTM cell generated?
-The weights are typically generated using a Python function that produces a folder of `.csv` weight files.
-These weights are usually taken from a Keras (Python) LSTM model.
-The folder of weights is then used by the `fill-lstm-template VI` in LabVIEW to create the LSTM cell with the appropriate weight matrices.
+For models trained with the Python `keras` library, a function is provided which takes a model and creates a properly formatted folder of `.csv` files containing model weights.
+The folder of weights is then used by the `fill-lstm-template` VI in LabVIEW to create the LSTM cell with the appropriate weight matrices.

 #### 5. Can I use weights from a source other than Keras?
-Yes, you can use weights from another source, but you would need to format them in a way that LabVIEW can interpret.
+Weights from other sources need to be formatted properly to be understood by the `fill-lstm-template` VI.
 The current implementation supports weights generated from Keras, but if you're using a different source, you will need to ensure the weights are in `.csv` format and compatible with the LabVIEW VI.

 #### 6. What should I do if I need help understanding the LSTM LabVIEW model?
 You can refer to the most recent paper on this topic: